-- "Ground rules"/ behavioural expectations in each class that are consistent with the ethos as expressed in the code of behaviour and which set a positive atmosphere for learning. - Pupil input in devising the class rules. - Teachers ensure that pupils understand and are frequently reminded of how they are expected to behave. - A clear system of acknowledging and rewarding good behaviour and sanctions for misbehaviour. - Classroom management techniques that ensure a variety of activities and methodologies to sustain pupil interest and motivation certain individual pupils.
-All children are visible at all times.
+- "Ground rules"/ behavioural expectations in each class that are consistent with the ethos as expressed in the code of behaviour and which set a positive atmosphere for learning. - Pupil input in devising the class rules. - Teachers ensure that pupils understand and are frequently reminded of how they are expected to behave. - A clear system of acknowledging and rewarding good behaviour and sanctions for misbehaviour. - Classroom management techniques that ensure a variety of activities and methodologies to sustain pupil interest and motivation.